Latte Tags

 {translate domain: order}Lorem ipsum ...{/translate}

-The tag can also be written as n:attribute, to translate the inside of the element:
+The tag can also be written as an n:attribute, to translate the inside of the element:

 <h1 n:translate>Order</h1>